Israel Frey: Career

 Frey began his journalism career working for Haredi outlets, including Radio Kol Chai and Kav Itonut Datit newspapers.
 One of his tweets sparked controversy when he referred to rabbis as "scum" for supporting Israeli settlers.
 He was fired under pressure from right-wing activists like Itamar Ben-Gvir.

-Frey began working at DemocraTV in 2021, an independent station which frequently criticizes Benjamin Netanyahu and the Likud government.
+Frey began working at DemocraTV in 2021, an independent station which frequently criticizes Benjamin Netanyahu.
 During the COVID-19 pandemic, he reported on the lack of observance of COVID prevention rules in the Haredi community.
 He attributed this nonobservance to the importance of communal events in Haredi traditions and rituals.
+His work has also appeared in Middle East Eye and Haaretz.

+Arrest in 2022

 Frey tweeted in support of a Palestinian man who had been detained on suspicion of planning an attack in Jaffa in September 2022, praising the man for targeting soldiers instead of attacking civilians.
 The tweet sparked a backlash, and he was fired by DemocraTV a few months later.
 According to Frey, DemocraTV demanded that he delete the tweet.
 DemocraTV leadership countered that Frey was let go because of misconduct, not due to his tweets.
-His work has appeared in Middle East Eye and Haaretz.
-Frey regularly attended the Israeli hostage deal protests in Tel Aviv and has posted footage of Israeli police detaining protesters.

-Arrests

-In a December 2022 tweet about the killing of an Israeli soldier in East Jerusalem, Frey wrote that attacking Israeli soldiers is not terrorism.
-Frey was arrested on suspicion of inciting terrorism due to his tweets and was released after questioning.
+In an October 2022 tweet about the killing of an Israeli soldier in East Jerusalem, Frey wrote that attacking Israeli soldiers is not terrorism.
+Frey was arrested on suspicion of inciting terrorism due to complaints about these two tweets and was released after questioning.
 His attorney, Gaby Lasky, stated that it was a political arrest meant to scare the Israeli government's critics.
 Frey said he would not let the Israeli government intimidate him and accused it of fascism.
 His arrest was criticized by the Union of Journalists in Israel as an attack on the freedom of the press.